Some facts about Quickbooks

 Here are some of the signs to look out for:

 Ok – I think I made my point.
-Quickbooks is a really great software for Freelancers, Self-Employed users and small business owners.
+Quickbooks is really great software for Freelancers, Self-Employed users, and small business owners.
 It is inexpensive, flexible and can do the job while your business is small.

 But once your business has grown and you have more than one person running your accounts, once you have inventory, delivery, and CRM integration needs, you really should consider an ERP solution that scales with your company.
 After all, you spend a lot of effort to grow your company to the size that it is now, and you wouldn’t want your IT environment to hold you back from further growth.

 Also, you may want to give your accounting team a break.
 In many cases – with separate systems for accounting, sales and inventory – month-end closing becomes a real pain for your team.
 They spend countless hours trying to reconcile the figures.
 They work overtime to produce the reports, neglect their families and sacrifice their free time to be able to provide you with the information you need to run your business.